 Money has taken various historical forms (token, coin, note, deposit, etc.) and the banking system in each country is the outcome of a murky historical process.
 Therefore, the first thing to do is to ABSTRACT from the historical detail and to define a clear-cut analytical frame of reference.
 This frame has been called by Keynes the 'monetary theory of production'.

-(i) The pure consumption economy consists of the business and the household sector.
+(i) The pure production-consumption economy consists of the business and the household sector.
 The household sector provides the labor input to the business sector which consists initially of one firm.
 The product of the firm is sold to the household sector.
 Example: the wage income per period (e.g. year) is 100 [thousand/million/billion, euro/dollar/yen].
 So, in a period of defined length, the households put in their work and the firm owes in total 100 monetary units to the household sector.

 (ii) The firm issues IOUs and these are used in turn by the households to buy the output.
-For simplicity, the wage income of 100 monetary units is fully spent on the consumption good.
+For simplicity, the wage income of 100 monetary units is fully spent on consumption goods.
 Starting from zero at the beginning of each period IOUs are created by the firm and vanish completely until the end of the period.
 Clearly, IOUs are debt and they are used exclusively for the transactions between the business and the household sector.

 (iii) IOUs work fine with one firm but not with many firms.
 If the business sector consists of many firms the need for a GENERAL IOU arises.
 This general IOU is produced by the central bank and is called money.
 The central bank gives the firm money in the form of current deposits and the firm owes overdrafts to the central bank.
 The firm pays the workers by transferring the deposits instead of IOUs.
 The workers spend their income and the deposits return to the business sector which reduces the overdrafts.
 At the end of the period, all deposits and overdrafts are again ZERO.
 So money is created out of nothing and vanishes into nothing until the end of each period.
 This process can continue in principle for all eternity no matter how big or small the economy is.
 There is NO such thing as a fixed quantity of money.